smitjb45/movieTrailerWebsite/README.md

 # Movie Trailer Website
-This project was created to complete the Udsaity project 1 for Full Stack Degree.
+This project was created to complete the Udacity project 1 for Full Stack Degree.

-##This project requires pythin 2.7.9 to run
+##This project requires python 2.7.9 to run

 ### includes 4 files